tacgomes/blog/content/post/how-to-create-a-blog.md

 GitLab account, click on the plus button on the top bar, then _New Project_.
 Click on _Create from template_ and then chose _Pages/Hugo_ for the template.
 Give a name to your project and then click on _Create project_.
-You can chose a private visibility level without affecting how GitLab pages will work.
+You can chose a private visibility level without affecting how GitLab Pages will work.

 After the project is created, go to _CI/CD_, _Pipelines_ and click on _Run Pipeline_.
-The pipeline will take a while to complete in the first deployment, but  after it finishes your website will be automatically published at the following web address: `https://<username>.gitlab.io/<projectname>`, where `<username>` is your GitLab username and `<projectname>` is the name you gave to your project.
+The pipeline will take a while to complete in the first execution, but after it finishes your website will be automatically published at the following web address: `https://<username>.gitlab.io/<projectname>`, where `<username>` is your GitLab username and `<projectname>` is the name that you gave to your project.
 Go ahead, try the web address!

 ## Configuration